 Even more so, military officials have thoroughly consulted medical research on the composition of men and women so they can understand if women can endure the same physical strain as men do in combat.
 In this investigation, researchers found that across all areas women are physically inferior to men.
 Physician Hugh Scott explains that the distinct scores of men and women, “is due to the naturally occurring, unalterable anatomical and physiological differences in physical strength and endurance that exist between males and females, which is hormonal in nature.”
 Moreover, Scott goes on to say that the physical difference between the sexes comes from their very chemical makeup.
-“The hormonal nature of the physical and physiological differences between males and females is due to the secretion, metabolism, and chemistry of the male sex hormone, testosterone,” In this statement Dr. Scott is referring to the authoritative Textbook of Medical Physiology.
-Both sources indicate because of men’s higher levels of the chemical testosterone, men exhibit a stronger physical nature than women do.
-Scott further notes, “The anabolic effects of testosterone make men at least 30 percent stronger than women, especially in the upper body.”
+“The hormonal nature of the physical and physiological differences between males and females is due to the secretion, metabolism, and chemistry of the male sex hormone, testosterone,” Scott goes on to explain that the reason men exhibit a stronger physical nature than women is because men have more testosterone hormones than women.
+“The anabolic effects of testosterone make men at least 30 percent stronger than women, especially in the upper body.”

 When considering aligning women’s roles in the military to men, the army completed an exhaustive study to the President on the variations of men and women.
 A view of that study indicates: “The average female Army recruit is 4.8 inches shorter, 31.7 pounds lighter, has 37.4 fewer pounds of muscle, and 5.7 more pounds of fat than the average male.
 She only has 55 percent of the upper-body strength and 72 percent of the lower-body strength as the male.”
 The fact that research shows that men are better suited to the strains of combat than women is no knock on women.
 Instead, this data indicates that a physically straining environment is not the women’s natural setting just like the evidence shows that the nurturing environment of child-care is not the natural domain for men (see here).
 Once a person knows the area they are not well suited for, he or she will be able to identify the realm they were made for.

 These apparent physical differences between men and women are a result of their makeup at the biological level.
 The chemical framework that outlines a person’s sex is not a random selection but more of a coding system akin to computer software.
 The basic genetic information that governs the sex of a person clearly distinguishes between male and female.
 The male sex chromosome is XY while the female chromosome is XX.
 If there were little to no difference between men and women, it is odd that the DNA that holds the software within a human person has a unique coding system for men and women.
-All human men are coded differently from women.
 The simple fact that the genetic makeup of the sexes is distinct is demonstrating the profound difference between men and women.

 Men’s Nature is Outward & Women’s Nature is Inward